🔥 30% Off! →

 • Aging

 All of these factors can reduce blood supply to the penis, which causes up to 60% of ED cases.
-The question is: do we need to add energy drinks to the list of factors that cause ED?
+The question is: do we need to add energy drinks or coffee to the list of factors that cause ED?

 In a survey of 3,724 men 20 years old or older who participated in the National Health and Nutrition Examination Survey (NHANES), men who drank the caffeine equivalent of two to three cups of coffee per day were less likely to have erectile dysfunction.

 However, drinking caffeinated coffee isn’t the same as downing energy drinks.
-A moderate amount of coffee may have a number of beneficial effects on sexual function that energy drinks don’t have.
-Coffee is a major source of healthful plant compounds known as polyphenols.
-It can also increase testosterone levels, which are linked to sexual function.
-Men who regularly drink caffeinated coffee have higher testosterone levels compared with men who don’t drink it.
+A moderate amount of regular coffee consumption may have beneficial effects on sexual function that energy drinks don’t have.

 How Energy Drinks Affect Erectile Function

 Some men think that energy drinks act as sexual enhancers.
 The drinks ramp up your energy, so it seems logical they could theoretically give you more endurance in the bedroom.
 But don’t count on that happening because there’s no evidence that energy drinks can reduce erectile dysfunction.
-They may have the opposite effect, if you drink too many.
+They may have the opposite effect if you drink too many.

 • High triglycerides and/or cholesterol